 School authorities may search students and school properties for the possession of alcohol and other drugs in accordance with law, Board policy and administrative regulations.

-ESL classes: If the teacher determines that a student has been misplaced, the student may transfer at any time.
+ESL classes – If the teacher determines that a student has been misplaced, the student may transfer at any time.
 A Transfer Form must be filled out and the student sent to the office.
-If the student initiates a transfer request, they must first speak to their current teacher.
-A $5.00 fee is charged for student-initiated transfers and they must be approved and signed off by the current teacher.
-Once this process is completed, a new schedule will be printed for the student, who will present this schedule to the new teacher, as proof that the process has been completed appropriately.
+If the student initiates a transfer request, they must first speak to their current teacher, be approved, and signed off by the current teacher.
+Once this process is completed, a new schedule will be printed for the student, who will present this schedule to the new teacher as proof that the process has been completed appropriately.
+There are no transfer fees in the ESL program.

 Uniform Complaint Procedure